ray-project/ray/.github/ISSUE_TEMPLATE/question.md

 ### What is your question?

-*Ray version and other system information (e.g., TensorFlow version, OS):*
+*Ray version and other system information (Python version, TensorFlow version, OS):*